-If the boss was however more knowledgeable then his employees would have to be more effective if they want to keep their job or get promoted.
+If the boss was however more knowledgeable then his employees would have to be more effective if they want to keep their job.
 The more voters understand and care about a problem then the more their politicians will understand and care about a problem!
 Public servants would therefore be less actor and more statesman.

-How can we create a high-information electorate i.e. SMARTOCRACY?
+How can we create a high-information electorate… or what I call a “smartocracy”?

-The easy way is to add voting requirements, such as before stepping into the ballot box a voter must correctly answer civics questions and/or identify at least five candidates.
+The easy way is to add voting requirements, such as a voter must correctly answer the above civics questions.

 If that’s too much of a hassle then the government could just disenfranchise demographics that have a disproportionate number of low-information voters such as by re-raising the voting age to 21 years old, requiring voters to be above-average-IQ (i.e. a geniocracy), below-obesity (you’ll be weighed privately behind a curtain, of course), white, male, and/or a property-owner.

 If any of those measures were taken we’d have a higher information electorate!
 The political information gap is well-documented between young and old, poor and rich, black/hispanic and white, women and men.
 Don’t hate the fact-checker, hate the facts!

 So in order for us to create a smartocracy am I recommending that we only let old rich white skinny college-educated high-IQ men capable of passing a civics quiz vote?

 Of course not.
 By removing people from the electorate it doesn’t remove them from our society.
 There are many problems associated with disenfranchising a large portion of a population, which is why America, and the world for that matter, rightly moved away from such requirements in the 20th and 21st centuries.